-Policies DAA (LEGAL), DIA
+Policies DAA, DIA

-Sharyland ISD does not discriminate against any employee or applicant for employment because of race, color, religion, gender (including pregnancy), national origin, age, disability, military status, genetic information or on any other basis prohibited by law.
+In its efforts to promote nondiscrimination and as required by law, Sharyland ISD does not discriminate against any employee or applicant for employment because of race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, age, disability, military status, genetic information, or on any other basis prohibited by law.
 Additionally, the district does not discriminate against an employee or applicant who acts to oppose such discrimination or participates in the investigation of a complaint related to a discriminatory employment practice.
 Employment decisions will be made on the basis of each applicant's job qualifications, experience, and abilities.